DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/advanced_configuration/android.md

 : Enable or disable the collection of JVM crashes.

 `setBackpressureStrategy(BackPressureStrategy)`
-: Define the strategy the SDK will use when handling large volumes of data and internal queues are full.
+: Define the strategy the SDK uses when handling large volumes of data and internal queues are full.

 You can use the following methods in `RumConfiguration.Builder` when creating the RUM configuration to enable RUM features: